HotelistanMarketing/commons/README.md

 Substantial changes (that would possibly require project modifications) will be listed here.

+## 1.5
+- Use **styles/generic.less** to commonize generic styles across projects.

 ## 1.4
 - Common WhatsApp FAB localization.

 ## 1.3
 - Removed analytics scripts from form templates.
   Instead, use `get_form_analytics_script(...)` before the body close tag.

 ## 1.2